Maya and Matrix are the same concepts, apparently.

 Furthermore, all kinds of esoteric or spiritual concepts could derive from the metaphysics of the simulation.
 The hidden power structure, which is mostly referred to as the Illuminati, falls into a different perspective.
 They might be the secret “server administrators” for earth simulation that control the framework for human experience as we know it.

 So, if this is true – what does that mean for our everyday life?
-That is a big topic, and I would like to share my ideas about it in another article.
-Anyhow, to dig deeper, I would like to suggest the following documentary, which I want to include in this article.
+That is a big topic, and I would like to share my ideas in another article.
+To dig deeper, I would like to suggest the following documentary, which I want to include in this article.
 Get inspired!